 Global ocean / train transport

-Overseas capacity is somewhat reduced due to falling volumes and closed ports / borders.
+Overseas capacity is still somewhat reduced due to falling volumes and closed ports / borders.
 Furthermore, the rates are under pressure and capacity shortages can result in higher rates than has been the case lately.

 Train traffic between EURASIA is generally normal.
 Activity is now picking up on the Chinese side as the effects of the pandemic on Chinese mainland are about to calm down.

 Shortsea goes pretty much as normal.

 Contact our ocean department for further information regarding specific needs – firstname.lastname@example.org

 We can see that with constant cancellations and layoffs in the airlines, the freight will naturally be affected.